ibexa/documentation-developer/docs/tutorials/field_type/3_implement_the_tweet_type_class.md

 # Step 3 - Implement the Tweet\Type class

+!!! tip

+    You can find all files used and modified in this step on [GitHub](https://github.com/ezsystems/TweetFieldTypeBundle/tree/step3_implement_the_tweet_type_class).

 ### The Type class

 The Type contains the logic of the Field Type: validating data, transforming from various formats, describing the validators, etc.